Sample Chapters

 His lip quirks.
 “Where does Marcus rank?”

-Keira started going out with Finn’s boss a year ago.
-They worried it might bother Finn, but he was happy to be the catalyst that brought them together.
+A year ago, Keira started going out with Marcus, his friend and the owner of the roofing company Finn works for.
+They worried it might bother him, but he was happy to be the catalyst that brought them together.
 Big hearts made for each other.

 “Distant third,” she says.
 “Don’t tell him.”